Generic Name: insulin regular (IN-su-lin)

 - Proper diet, regular exercise, and regular testing of blood sugar are important for best results when using insulin regular.

-- Lab tests may be performed while you use insulin regular.
+- LAB TESTS, including fasting blood glucose levels and hemoglobin A1c, may be performed while you use insulin regular.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

-- Use insulin regular with caution in the ELDERLY; they may be more sensitive to its effects, especially low blood sugar.
+- Use insulin regular with caution in the ELDERLY and in CHILDREN; they may be more sensitive to its effects, especially low blood sugar.
 If low blood sugar occurs, it may be more difficult to recognize in elderly patients.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using insulin regular while you are pregnant.
 It is not known if this medicine is found in breast milk.
 If you are or will be breast-feeding while you use insulin regular, check with your doctor.
 Discuss any possible risks to your baby.